Octavius-Dante/Nova-Proxima/ABAP_WEBGUI.md

 ```

-To know the sap system and port details visit this tcode in GUI : SMICM and access menu (Goto -> Services) and check HTTPS protocol entry or use NWBC tcode and check the URL section of the browser which popsup
+To know the sap system and port details you can try following 2 methods

+1 visit this tcode in GUI : SMICM and access menu (Goto -> Services) and check HTTPS protocol entry
+2 NWBC tcode and check the URL section of the browser which popsup